Electronic Mechanism that Quenches Field-Driven Heating as Illustrated with the Static Holstein Model

-In conclusion, we demonstrated for a simple interacting model of itinerant electrons coupled to classical phonons that the application of a dc electric field---contrary to common belief---does not lead to a featureless infinite-temperature state (unless the system is tuned to a zero-temperature resonance).
+In conclusion, we demonstrated for a simple interacting model of itinerant electrons coupled to adiabatic phonons that the application of a dc electric field does not lead to a featureless infinite-temperature state, unless the system is tuned to a zero-temperature resonance.
 Instead, the heating of the electronic subsystem stops as the current is prematurely driven to zero due to the symmetrization of the momentum distribution function.
 We obtain strongly nonequilibrium steady states with Fermi-Dirac-like distribution functions for each Floquet miniband.
-The final distribution function is tuned by the strength of the electric field.
-We found that competing Wannier-Stark and Anderson localization effects as well as resonance-induced delocalization explain the diverse properties of the steady state as a function of $E$ and $\kB T$.
+These distribution functions can be tuned by the strength of the electric field, from positive to negative effective temperatures.